 b.
 The Advisory Committee on Honorary Degrees The two faculty members elected to the Advisory Committee to the Committee on Trusteeship serve also as the faculty members on the Advisory Committee on Honorary Degrees.
 This committee, which also includes three students elected by the senior class, meets with the Honorary Degrees Committee of the Amherst College Board of Trustees to discuss candidates for honorary degrees and to make recommendations to the board.
 The board has indicated that no candidate will be voted an honorary degree whose candidacy has not been discussed with the Advisory Committee on Honorary Degrees.

 3. Committees of the College

-There are several advisory committees composed of members of the faculty, administration, staff and student body, appointed by the president or other members of the administration to communicate with different constituencies of the college and to formulate recommendations about policies and procedures to the president and other members of the administration.
+Advisory committees composed of members of the faculty, administration, staff, and student body are appointed by the president or other members of the administration to communicate with different constituencies of the college and to formulate recommendations about policies and procedures to the president and other members of the administration.